-For example, the ketogenic diet may be an appropriate choice for a woman with obesity, diabetes, or who’s unable to lose weight or manage her blood sugar using other dietary modifications.
+For example, the ketogenic diet may be an appropriate choice for a woman who has obesity or diabetes or is unable to lose weight or manage blood sugar using other dietary modifications.

-Additionally, this diet may also be effective for women who have overweight or obesity and have polycystic ovarian syndrome (PCOS).
-Studies show that the keto diet may help women with PCOS lose weight, improve hormonal imbalance, and enhance fertility (
+This diet may also be effective for women who have overweight or obesity with polycystic ovarian syndrome (PCOS).

-However, being that the ketogenic diet is restrictive in nature and lacks long-term, high quality studies backing its safety and efficacy, less restrictive dietary patterns may be the best choice for most women.
+The ketogenic diet is restrictive and lacks long-term, high quality studies backing its safety and efficacy.
+Less restrictive dietary patterns may be a healthier choice for most women.

 Before trying out the keto diet, it’s a smart choice to explore other, less restrictive options to improve your health and reach your wellness goals.

-Since the keto diet is highly restrictive and its efficacy depends on maintaining ketosis, it’s recommended that this diet only be followed while working with a qualified health professional.
+The keto diet is highly restrictive, and its efficacy depends on maintaining ketosis.
+It’s recommended that this diet only be followed while working with a qualified health professional.

 Although some women may find success when following a ketogenic dietary pattern, choosing a less restrictive, nutritious diet that can be followed for life is likely more beneficial for the majority of women.